ripSquid/styrdokument/pm/eng/pm_for_studiesociala_namnden.md

-# Memo for the Student Social Committee
+# Memo for the Study Social Committee

 # Formalia

 ### 1.1 Purpose

-This Memo regulates the chapter's student social committee.
+This Memo regulates the chapter's Study Social Committee.
-The student social committee is responsible developing the chapter's student life for the long term.
+The Study Social Committee is responsible for developing student life within the chapter in the long term.
-It is also responsible for working with the operative parts of the chapter that conducts the work and to drive JML related work for the chapter members.
+To collaborate with the operational bodies within the chapter that carry out that work and run JML- and INternationally-linked work for chapter members.
-JML is the work conducted within KTH and its english translation is Equality, Diversity and Equal Conditions.

 ### 1.2 History

 Established: 2020-05-20
-Last revision: 2020-05-20
+Last revision: 2021-12-13

 ### 1.3 Revisions to this Memo